Yes, the "missing axiom" of matroid theory is lost forever: Gain-graphic matroids

 \section{Gain-graphic matroids}

-Next we introduce two families of matroids via gain graphs.
-If $G$ is an undirected graph (possibly containing loops and multiple edges) with edge set $E$ and vertex set $V$, then $A(G)$ is the following subset of $E\times V\times V$: \begin{linenomath}
+In this section we introduce two families of matroids via gain graphs.
+Let $G$ be an undirected graph (possibly containing loops and multiple edges) with edge set $E$ and vertex set $V$.
+Define $A(G)$ to be the following subset of $E\times V\times V$: \begin{linenomath}

 \end{linenomath} A \emph{gain graph} (over the group $H$) is a pair $(G,\sigma)$, where $G$ is a graph, and $\sigma$ is a function from $A(G)$ to $H$, such that $\sigma(e,u,v)=\sigma(e,v,u)^{-1}$ for every non-loop edge $e$ with end-vertices $u$ and $v$.
 We say that $\sigma$ is a \emph{gain function}.
 If $C=v_{0}e_{0}v_{1}e_{2}\cdots e_{t}v_{t+1}$ is a cycle of $G$, where $v_{0}=v_{t+1}$, then $\sigma(C)$ is defined to be